 Costume Jewellery and an Americano

-It was eleven o’clock so he went into the coffee shop on the corner by the traffic lights.
+It was eleven in the morning, so he went into the coffee shop on the corner by the traffic lights.
 Most days he stopped around this time at Gino’s place.
 Gino’s sold the best coffee in town and was always busy.
 Today was no exception.
 The place was buzzing.
 The air echoey.
 A clattering of cups, shuffling of chairs, endless intermingling conversations.
 A murmuring background.
 Coffee machines snorting and hissing.
-That squealing, squirting of the milk frother.
+That squealing, squirting as the milk frothed.
 Haphazard movement, napkins, sugars, cutlery being collected.
 The menu list long and complicated.
 Flat white this and Espresso con panna that in fact coffee a million different ways making it generally mysterious.
-He ordered a straight black and was immediately corrected “do you mean an Americano Archie?”
+He ordered a straight black and was immediately corrected “Do you mean an Americano, Archie?”
 The same reply every time.
 He leant back a fraction and playfully pointed at Gino slightly wagging his finger.
 Archie liked doughnuts and here they were made by Gino’s wife.
 Round, hot, sugar coated and had an injected strawberry syrup in the centre.
 Picked up the straight black Americano and doughnut and searched for a place to sit.
 There were no free tables but one in the corner set for four had only a lady seated reading a thin paperback.
 Just finishing what might have been a flat white.

 “Mind if I sit here?”